Cross border placements - advice

 While the CYFA does not extend interstate, the provisions relating to the regulation of out-of-home carers does apply to the Secretary and the out-of-home care service itself.
 The provisions that have application to carers apply to all Victorian registered carers, regardless of their place of residence.

-Working with Children Act
+Working with Children Clearances

 Written agreement with carers